dof-dss/corp-lite/README.md

 > NOTE Do not run 'maestro pub' in the corp lite project as it serves no purpose, there is no 'parent' repo and any composer changes should be made in this repo.

-- Fetch/copy env var values into your .env file: `platform ssh -e main 'env | sort'`
-- Rebuild the project for the new values to take effect: `lando rebuild -y`
+For each site (e.g. nisra)
-- Import the db: `lando db-import <filename>.sql.gz`
+- Import the db: `lando db-import nisra <filename>.sql.gz`
-- Rebuild the app container and import local config split settings: `lando drush cr && lando cim -y`
+- Rebuild the app container and import local config split settings: `lando drush cr -l nisra && lando cim -y -l nisra`

 # Code workflow